nubisproject/nubis-docs/CONTRIBUTING.md

 The only writes to the official Nubis repositories will be the merging of pull-requests.
 Feature branches are not mandatory, but highly recommended.

+#### Code Review

+Every Pull-Request needs to be reviewed (+1) by at least one committer before being allowed to be merged in.
+This process is still being formalized, and currently relies on the knoledge and experience of the current members of the project.

+But, code reviews will at a minimum include these:

+ * Code needs to be polished and of acceptable quality
+ * Code needs to conform to the projet's coding standards and design principles
+ * Code needs to follow a reasonably consistent indentation style
+ * Code needs to be atomic ( Each Pull-Request should implement one feature or fix one bug )
+ * Whitespace/indentation changes should be handled separately, to keep the noise of the review request down.

+Conversation on the pull-requests is encouraged to improve the qualiy of the request prior to merging it.
+Anybody is welcome to add feedback and/or questions to open pull-requests.

+It is the responsability of the submitter of the pull-request to address the issues raised during the review, if they want to see their pull-request successfully merged.

+Code is written by people, but it's important to remember that reviews are about the work, not the person.
+Stay civil and polite, and remember that it's an evaluation of the code and how to help include it in the project.

+The objective of any code review, for the reviewer, should be focused on helping the submitter to get his work included into the project.

 #### Repeat

 At this point, it's almost done.
 Be prepared for possibly some back and forth with the reviewer.
 There might be questions about bits of code, for instance.